 Griffin prefers snake plants for their distinctively shaped leaves and ability to remove pollutants from the air.
 The plant thrives in a variety of environments, including low light and bright spots.

 Snake plants can endure long periods of drought, requiring watering only every two weeks during hot months and every three to four in colder ones (Source: Washington Post).

 The art of crafting has many benefits:

 - redirect our attention away from stress triggers

 Craig Sawchuk, co-chair of the Division of Integrated Behavioral Health at the Mayo Clinic says it is “an excellent way to break up the monotony of the day.”

-If you want to learn how to get started crafting, check our our class: Recycled Crafts: Making the Most Out Of What You Already Have
+Want to get started crafting?
+Check our our class: Recycled Crafts: Making the Most Out Of What You Already Have

 These expert tips will help you adopt healthy habits and make positive changes in your life.

 Once you've read them, you'll have a solid set of options to choose from—and once the time comes to take action on those changes?
 You're all set.